source-data/soda-roberta/README.md

 2. Named Entity Recognition of bioentities and experimental methods.
 3. Semantic tagging of the experimental role of generoducts as measured variable or controlled variable.

 Accordingle, 3 models are trained with the respective tasks: PANELIZATION, NER, ROLES.
+We provide below the instructions on how to train these three models eiter using a specialized language model trained on biological text from PubMedCentral or using pre-trained Roberta transformers.

 # Use pretrained models